dexidp/dex/Documentation/github-connector.md

 When a client redeems a refresh token through dex, dex will re-query GitHub to update user information in the ID Token.
 To do this, __dex stores a readonly GitHub access token in its backing datastore.__ Users that reject dex's access through GitHub will also revoke all dex clients which authenticated them through GitHub.

+## Caveats

+* The GitHub API calls dex uses requires a user to have their organization membership visibility set to public.
+This can be done on the ["request access from org" page](github-request-org-access) which GitHub will skip if the client app is an existing authorized application.
+The current workaround is as follows: the user should log into their GitHub account, go to Settings -> Authorized OAuth Apps, click 'Revoke' to revoke the application's grant, and restart the dex login process.
+This will force the "request access from org" page to be shown, allowing the user to request that the organization owner make their membership public.
+    * Note: GitHub [organizations][github-orgs] are different from GitHub [teams][github-teams]

 ## Configuration

 Register a new application with [GitHub][github-oauth2] ensuring the callback URL is `(dex issuer)/callback`.
 For example if dex is listening at the non-root path `https://auth.example.com/dex` the callback would be `https://auth.example.com/dex/callback`.